-After successfully conducting research in India, Argentina, Indonesia, Brazil, the Philippines, Chile and China, the destination of Sefa Research Project 2021 will be Spain and Portugal.
+After successfully conducting research in India, Argentina, Spain, Brazil, the Philippines, Chile and China, the destination of Sefa Research Project 2022 will be Indonesia and Malaysia.

 The Sefa Research Project consists of 16 highly motivated student consultants trained by prestigious and established consultancy companies.
 These students are able to provide fine-tuned advice that meets the needs of our business partners.

 This is the 17th year that the Sefa Research Project exists and partnering businesses have shown great enthusiasm with the work received.
 Moreover, the academic and voluntary nature of the participating students, their enthusiastic and hard-working mindset, the professional training that the student consultants will receive and the cost transparency that the project has, make this project unique.

 All student consultants are either in the last stage of their bachelor’s degree or are doing a research master’s degree.
 They have been immersed in an academic environment and have been looking at business and international trade in a scientific manner.
 Furthermore, the students have had classes about the most recent research on markets and about how businesses operate within them.
 The students will gain many insights into explorable business opportunities for companies.
 The project and its research are able to bring new scientific impulses to your company which could result in smart and creative ways for your business to be successful in Portugal and Spain.

 All sixteen student consultants have voluntarily decided to participate in the Sefa Research Project, as many of them aim to make a career out of this line of work.
 The Sefa Research Project gives them the opportunity to put all their gained knowledge to practice.
 Unlike other consultancy firms, the Sefa Research Project is a non-profit organization and therefore the students are not being paid for their participation in the project.
 The student consultants will go above and beyond to ensure the success of your business in Portugal and Spain